Home

 At the age of 18, in 1890, he began an eight-year era of teaching school.
 His first assignment was in Reno, near Rowlesburg, Preston County, where he was "regarded as a splendid, painstaking teacher," said the Journal.
 He "never had to ask for a school after his first term...
 [The] remainder of his schools were in his own settlement, in Valley district," including as master of the Long Hollow School where he himself had been taught as a schoolboy.

-Opening lines of Ami's lengthy profile in the 1923 book, History of West Virginia, Old and New
+Ami's lengthy profile in the 1923 book, History of West Virginia, Old and New

 He then pursued a more lucrative career "in the mercantile business in Kingwood for a number of years," said the Preston County Journal, and was "store manager for the Bethlehem Mines stores in the Preston- Monongalia-Marion division."
 He became politically active, with extensive biographical articles published in the Journal during election campaigns.
-The Preston County Courthouse, where he worked as County Assessor, is seen at left.
+The Preston County Courthouse, where he worked as County Assessor, is seen here.
 He is profiled in a lengthy feature in the 1923 book, History of West Virginia, Old and New, which states that:

 When he had finished his last year at Long Hollow he turned to commercial lines, and at Kingwood spent two years as a clerk in a drug store, another two years with John H. Garner, and for seven years was associated with the veteran steamboat merchant James A. Lenhart.
 Following this he entered the service of the Tri-State Lumber Company, being bookkeeper of the mill and manager of the store and finally superintendent of the plant.
 After almost three years in the lumber business he joined the Coffman-Fisher Company at Howesville, but was soon transferred to Albright, and he only left this service after four years to perform his elective duties at the court house in Kingwood.
 Mr. Everly was a candidate for the nomination for county assessor at the republican primaries in the spring of 1916, contesting the nomination against five competitors.
 He was nominated and in November was given the largest majority on the ticket.
 He had been a regular party worker for a number of years, though never a candidate for office, and his candidacy was the convincing proof of his great personal popularity.
 Mr. Everly entered the assessor's office as successor to E.B.
 Hauber, and handled the responsibilities capably for four years.
 Before the expiration of his term he was appointed campaign manager for Preston County in the campaign of 1920.
 In that year of general republican triumph he set a new record for the party in Preston County, since never before had the county cast so large a number of votes and never before had a republican ticket received such a handsome majority.
 Since leaving the court house Mr. Everly has been in business.
 For a time he sold the Ford car, but is now a traveling representative for the John S. Naylor Company of Wheeling.